The Myths and Truths Behind the Different Types of Spiders Found in Kansas

 Introduction

-Overview of Spiders Found in Kansas
+Overview of Spiders in Kansas: Common Species and Characteristics

-Overview of Spiders Found in Kansas
+Overview of Spiders in Kansas: Common Species and Characteristics

-Habitats and Behaviors
+Habitats and Behaviors of Spiders in Kansas

 Fishing spiders are typically found near water, such as rivers and streams, where they use their long legs to capture prey from the surface of the water.
 Ground spiders prefer to live in dark places like under rocks or in piles of leaves.
 Orb weavers build intricate webs that can span several feet across and provide protection for the spider from predators.